DanielMarcos1/task-tracker-cli/README.md

 # Task Tracker CLI

 This is a simple command-line interface (CLI) application for managing tasks.
-The project is built using TypeScript and Node.js.
+The project is built using TypeScript and Node.js. it is intended to achieve the https://roadmap.sh/projects/task-tracker project.

 ## Features